julemai/nrcan-hfe/README.md

 # nrcan-hfe
-Codes to feed data for flood events into NRCan's HFE database
+Codes to provide precipitation data of flood events into NRCan's HFE database.

 ## Python environment